n-d-r-d-g/patterns/destructuring-arrays-by-index-in-js/README.md

-# Destructuring Arrays like Objects in JavaScript
+# Destructuring arrays by index in JavaScript

 Destructuring is often used as a shorthand to retrieve specific elements from arrays and objects.